dotnet/fsharp/DEVGUIDE.md

 ### Updating ILVerify baselines

-These control IL for the core modules of the compiler.
-The baselines are located in the `eng` folder and look like:
+These are IL baseline tests for the core assemblies of the compiler (FSharp.Core and FSharp.Compiler.Service).
+The baselines are located in the `tests/ILVerify` folder and look like:

 ```
 ilverify_FSharp.Compiler.Service_Debug_net9.0.bsl
 ilverify_FSharp.Compiler.Service_Debug_netstandard2.0.bsl